 Size of the person is positively correlated to fluid loss.
 Thin people can generally tolerate heat better than heavier people.
 Extra weight means more work resulting in more heat production.
 Then, more blood diverted to the skin to dissipate body heat, resulting in less blood to carry oxygen to the muscles for performance.
 A fitter person has a better thermal regulatory system which dissipates heat faster.
 Acclimatization to warmer temperatures takes approximately 10 days for your body to adjust.
 The bottom line is, hotter the temperature and the longer the activity, the greater the fluid loss.
 Clothing fabric types can also affect heat loss by trapping moisture next to the skin making it tougher for it to evaporate.

-Hydration guidelines on the kinds of fluids to drink
+The kinds of fluids to drink

 Cool water is absorbed faster than warm water.
 Fluid replacement drinks are absorbed up to 30% faster than straight water.
 Sports drinks should not exceed 6-7% carbohydrate concentration.
 Stay away from carbonated drinks because CO2 bubbles can cause stomach upset.
 Be cautious with high-sugar drinks.
 And very importantly, learn what kinds of fluids are best for you DURING the training season.
 Do not wait until race day to begin a strategic fluid replacement program.
 Lastly, always consult with your Boise RunWalk Coaches.